Skip to content

 Use accents or other diacritical marks with names of people who request them or are widely known to use them, or if quoting directly in a language that uses them: An officer spotted him and asked a question: “Cómo estás?”
 How are you?
 Otherwise, do not use these marks in English-language stories.

-We would not use the accent in the word resume (when meaning a CV).
+Do not use accents in the word resume (meaning CV).

 • Apostrophes should be used only for contractions and to demonstrate possession.